 If you want to see how this post ranks on Pinterest, search "Pinterest marketing strategies for bloggers".

-Potential for going viral
+Potential for a viral pin

 This potential for virality with Pinterest is real.